AnnaNamLab/VDJ-Seq-Processing/README.md

 ./igblast_preprocess.sh Sample1 IGL /path/to/trust4_output_dir/Sample1_T4_Output
 ```

-Next, the V(D)J annotations are refined using the outputs of TRUST4 and Igblast with `VDJ_refinment_steps_afterIgblast.R`
+Next, the V(D)J annotations are refined using the outputs of TRUST4 and Igblast with `VDJ_refinement_steps_afterIgblast.R`

 The above step results in `sample1_igblast_output2_dominantChain_correrct.csv`.
-This table is cleaned to keep relevant columns and to re-evaluate the expanded clones after V(D)J refinement, using the following script `scripts/BCR/expandedClone_refinment.R`
+This table is cleaned to keep relevant columns and to re-evaluate the expanded clones after V(D)J refinement, using the following script `scripts/BCR/expandedClone_refinment.R`.
+Parameters of this code should be modified based on the available data.

 ```bash
 Rscript scripts/BCR/heatmap_after_VDJcorrection.R